theinterneti/augment-adam/CONTEXT_ENGINE.md

 A hybrid vector-graph context engine for code understanding, built with Redis and Neo4j.

+# MCP Memory vs. Context Engine vs. Memory System: Clarification

+## Overview
+This project uses three related but distinct systems for memory and context:
+- **MCP Memory (Augment):** A protocol-based, queryable memory graph (ChromaDB/MCP) for project documentation, codebase structure, and relationships.
+Used by Augment for reasoning, onboarding, and self-improvement.
+Exposes a standardized API for remote access and tool integration.
+- **Context Engine:** The core logic for managing and combining context from multiple sources (including memory, code, embeddings, and knowledge graphs).
+Provides APIs for storing, retrieving, and updating context, and is used internally by Dukat and other modules.
+- **Memory System:** The underlying storage and retrieval mechanisms (working, episodic, semantic memory) implemented using Redis, Neo4j, and ChromaDB.
+These are managed by the context engine and can be accessed directly or via the MCP server.

+## Key Distinctions
+- **MCP Memory** is a protocol/API layer (MCP server) for remote, standardized, and cross-container access to project memory and knowledge.
+Connect using the MCP client (e.g., mcp_context_engine_client.py) to the MCP server (simple_mcp_server.py) at the configured address/port.
+- **Context Engine** is the internal logic that combines and manages context from memory, embeddings, and knowledge graphs.
+It is not a network service but can be exposed via MCP.
+- **Memory System** refers to the actual storage (Redis, Neo4j, ChromaDB) and memory types (working, episodic, semantic) used by the context engine.
+- Keep configuration, documentation, and code for each clearly separated to avoid confusion.

 ## Architecture

 This context engine uses a hybrid approach combining: